dgudim2/obsidian_vault/README.md

-# This is the source of my obsidian notes
+# These are the source files of my obsidian notes

 Exported notes and additional info: **[here](https://github.com/dgudim/uni-math-notes)**